 On Facebook, we hinted at a project that we would unveil for Winterfest XXI.

-If you made the party, you know about (and drank) that project.
-If not, we thought that a month was long enough to wait.
 Just after last Christmas, I met with Grant Hurless, bar manager at Heritage in Madison, about barrel-aging pre-mixed cocktails.
 That discussion led to a barrel and a search for a classic recipe to put in it.
 I finally settled on a classic cousin of the traditional Manhattan called the Deshler.
 A potent mix of Cointreau, Dubonnet, and rye, the Deshler would stand up to the wood well and provide a smooth product in the end.

 At this point if you are wondering how to barrel-age, here's how.